 Oridion Microstream etCO2 filter lines (sampling lines) have been tested for biocompatibility in accordance with ISO 10993 and are the only accessories approved by Welch Allyn for CO2 monitoring.
-They are available only from Oridion.
-To find an Oridion distributor, please refer to www.oridion.com.
+They are available only from www.medtronic.com.

 Physical assessment instruments